Project updates

 A power supply upgrade is required and will extend a new cable to a new transformer provided by Network Tasman.

-The Council’s maintenance contractor Fulton Hogan will be installing the new aeration system with expected commissioning in November 2024.
+The Council’s maintenance contractor Fulton Hogan will be installing the new aeration system with expected commissioning in January 2025.

 How will the effects on the environment be monitored?

-Cawthron Institute will be assisting with ongoing monitoring of the reservoir to review performance of the aeration system in addition to consent work we already undertake for monitoring physical, chemical, and ecological conditions of the Maitai River.
+Cawthron Institute will be assisting with ongoing monitoring of the reservoir to review the performance of the aeration system in addition to consent work we already undertake for monitoring the physical, chemical, and ecological conditions of the Maitai River.